How to Visit Shigatse?

 Mount Everest

 If you are traveling to Shigatse, it's definitely worth visiting Everest Base Camp.
 At an altitude of 8844.43 meters, it is the height that many mountaineering enthusiasts want to challenge all their lives.
 Even if ordinary tourists cannot climb, they can come to Everest Base Camp - the foot of Mt.
 Everest, to admire its appearance.
-Whether the Golden summit in the early morning, the starry sky at night, or flag clouds of Mount Everest viewing from Jiawula Pass, you will surely be amazed by the sacredness of Mount Everest. >>See more about Mt.Everest
+Whether it is the Golden Summit in the early morning, the starry sky at night, or the flag clouds of Mount Everest viewed from Jiawula Pass, you will surely be amazed by the sacredness of Mount Everest. >>See more about Mt.Everest

 Sangzhutse Dzong

-Built-in 1360, Sangzhutse Dzong is located in the mountain in the north of Shigatse City.
+Built in 1360, Sangzhutse Dzong is located on a mountain north of Shigatse City.
 It's also called “Little Potala Palace” because it looks like the Potala Palace in Lhasa.
 However, according to historical records, Potala Place took Sangzhutse Dzong as a building template.
 From a distance, the red and white walls of Sangzhutse Dzong are very conspicuous under the sun, and you can view its magnificent figure even far away.
 No matter before or now, Sangzhutse Dzong is one of the landmarks of Shigatse and has played an important role in history.
 From the 14th century to the 15th century, the Nedong Dynasty built a total of 13 dzongs and Sangzhutse Dzong was the last one.
-Therefore, Its architectural skills are more sophisticated, the scale is the largest and its appearance is the most beautiful.
-Due to the high terrain, here you can get a great view of the entire Shigatse City.
+Therefore, its architectural skills are more sophisticated, its scale is the largest, and its appearance is the most beautiful.
+Due to the high terrain, you can get a great view of Shigatse City from here. >> See more about Sangzhutse Dzong

 Email response within 0.5~24 hours.